 All you need to know about crypto trading:

 Crypto trading refers to the practice of speculating on crypto prices through CFD accounts or the act of buying and selling cryptos through exchanges.
 CFDs let you speculate on price movements but you do now own the coins.
 So, you can “buy” or go long when you feel prices will escalate or “sell” if you feel they will fall.
 Alternately, you can buy and sell coins through a cryptoexchange.
 Here, you can buy the coins after creating an exchange account and providing verification for your personal ID.
+Read this krypto börsen übersicht article that gives you an overview of best crypto exchanges as well as the crypto broker providers of 2021.
 You can store coins in a digital wallet until the time you sell them.
 Exchanges can have different features and limitations; some may impose limits on the amount you can deposit, some may charge very high transfer fees, etc.

 Things you need to know when trading: